codeforboston/bostongreenmap/README.md

 ## Installation

-The Boston Green Map is a [Django](https://www.djangoproject.com/) project with spatial functionality, also called GeoDjango.
+The Boston Green is a [Django](https://www.djangoproject.com/) project with spatial functionality, also called GeoDjango.
 Data storage and enabler for most spatial functionality is the [PostgreSQL](http://www.postgresql.org/) extension [PostGIS](http://postgis.net/).
 Minimum requirements for running this project are therefore Python and PostgreSQL/PostGIS.

 ### PostgreSQL/PostGIS setup